danielbrendel/hortusfox-web/.github/ISSUE_TEMPLATE/bug_report.md

 **Software:**
 - HortusFox version
 - PHP Version
-- MySQL version (if related to the problem)
+- MariaDB version (if related to the problem)
 - Docker version if used in a docker environment
 - Changes to your `docker-compose.yml` file if altered